 Answer: 1.
 These words are spoken by Sophie to Geoff.
 In this line, Sophie compares the words uttered by Geoff to the precious stones that have to be dug out from the earth, both being laborious activities.

-- After returning from her school, Sophie notices her father sitting on the dining table.
+- After returning from her school, Sophie notices her father sitting at the dining table.
 In this line, she is expressing her fear of her father's wrath.

-- In the given line, the author points at the habitual visit of Sophie's family to watch the football match every week.
-The word 'pilgrimage' emphasises the theme of hero-worship in the story.
+- In the given line, the author points to the habitual visit of Sophie's family to watch the football match every week.
+The word 'pilgrimage' emphasizes the theme of hero-worship in the story.

 - In this line, the author describes Sophie's recollection of Danny Casey who leaves behind all other players and speeds towards the goal.